Home » Recipes » Double Dark Chocolate Baked Donuts

 Double Chocolate Baked Donuts

 A rich and decadent dark chocolate donut that's been topped with a super simple chocolate ganache.
-It's SO good!
-Perfect for breakfast or even as a quick bite of something sweet.
+These are perfect for breakfast or a quick chocolate fix.

 Prep Time: 10 minutes